lyquangthai1993/react-chat-firebase-non-authenticate/README.md

 # Demo Web Chat

+## Update from other repo: not authenticate
+   Use uuid generate fake id to chat
 ## Description
 * A web chat made by ReactJS and Firebase.
 * Support login with google account, chat with any user, send text, image and sticker, update avatar and profile.